-The report articulated the following standards which, although not formally recognised, are understood to apply in New Zealand23:
+The report articulated the following standards which, although not formally recognised, are understood to apply in New Zealand:

-- An MP must not use, or be perceived to use, his or her position for any direct financial benefit, whether personally or for a near relative. - In any dealings with Ministers or officials, an MP must always act transparently and disclose his or her professional or personal interests (including those of near relatives, friends, and business or other associates). - It is acceptable for an MP to lobby Ministers for funding of programmes and projects in which they have a political or professional interest. - Some degree of overlap is acceptable between an MP's non-financial personal interests and those of the MP's constituents or community. - An MP must not subject officials to pressure by direct contacts in matters in which the MP has a personal interest (whether financial or otherwise). - An MP can never be seen to act solely in a private capacity when seeking financial or other benefits from Ministers or officials.
+- An MP must not use, or be perceived to use, his or her position for any direct financial benefit, whether personally or for a near relative. - In any dealings with Ministers or officials, an MP must always act transparently and disclose his or her professional or personal interests (including those of near relatives, friends, and business or other associates). - It is acceptable for an MP to lobby Ministers for funding of programmes and projects in which they have a political or professional interest.